-The National Mango Board is a national promotion and research organization, supported by assessments from domestic and imported mangos.
-The board’s mission is to increase awareness and consumption of fresh mangos in the U.S. The NMB works toward this mission through three core programs; Marketing, Research and Communications.
+The National Mango Board is a national promotion and research organization, supported by assessments from domestic and imported fresh mango.
+The board’s mission is to increase awareness and consumption of mango in the U.S. The NMB works toward this mission through three core programs; Marketing, Research and Communications.

-Assessments are collected on whole, fresh mangos at the rate of ¾ cent per pound.
-The assessments on imported mangos are collected at the border via U.S. Customs, while assessments on domestically grown mangos should be paid directly to the National Mango Board.
-U.S. mango industry members who grow or handle fewer than 500,000 lbs. of mangos in a particular year may be eligible for an exemption from paying assessments.
+Assessments are collected on whole fresh mango at the rate of ¾ cent per pound.
+The assessments on imported mango are collected at the border via U.S. Customs, while assessments on domestically grown mango should be paid directly to the National Mango Board.
+U.S. mango industry members who grow or handle fewer than 500,000 lbs. of fresh mango in a particular year may be eligible for an exemption from paying assessments.
 Learn more about assessments and exemptions.

 Mango industry members serve on the NMB board of directors, representing the interests of the industry and providing direction to the staff.
 The board members approve all programs, projects and budgets.
 The staff is responsible for the day-to-day operations of the organization.